aclark4life/blog-2017/2011/06/16/youre-so-vain-so-why-not-use-vanity/index.rst

-You're so vain, so why not use Vanity?
+You're So Vain, So Why Not Use Vanity?
 ======================================

 .. post:: 2011/06/16
-    :category: Python
+    :category: Pyramid, Python

 A few months ago I created a package called **Vanity**\ [0] that provides easy access to package download statistics from **PyPI**.
 You can find the source code here: `https://github.com/aclark4life/vanity`_.